-From 1 – 6 March 2021, six local artists have been invited to a one-week intensive Blue Sky Lab where they will embed themselves in the community of the Gold Coast.
-This residency is not outcome driven and is an opportunity to sit – perhaps uncomfortably – in the space of listening, watching and experiencing the place without having to present something at the end of the one-week project.
+From 1 – 6 March 2021, six local artists were invited to a one-week intensive Blue Sky Lab where they will embed themselves in the community of the Gold Coast.
+The residency is not outcome driven and is an opportunity to sit – perhaps uncomfortably – in the space of listening, watching and experiencing the place without having to present something at the end of the one-week project.

 2021 Blue Sky Artists

 Alicia Melonie Jones is a performance artist residing on Yugambeh country (Gold Coast).
 A heritage of Aboriginal/Australian, Alicia’s solo work questions modes of knowledge, cycles of violence and the media control of information.
 Alicia’s body of work stems from her journey back to country (Ben Lomond/Swanport) with performance/installations created to activate cathartic experiences and fracture the status quo.

 Lenine is currently a freelance artist and consultant.
 She was with the Australia Council for the Arts as Director of Community Partnerships from 2014 – 2016.
 Prior to this she was the Artistic Director of Contact Inc an arts and cultural organisation committed to social change, more recently she was known for her work as Executive Director of Young People and the Arts Australia, the national peak body for youth arts.